 - Our earnings guidance assumes timely and appropriate rate relief in our jurisdictions. - The midpoint of our guidance range does not include any expense or benefit under the ERM.
-For 2023, we expect to be in the deadband of the ERM, with an increase to earnings of \$0.03 per diluted share. - Our Q1 earnings represent 35 percent of our forecast annual utility earnings.
-We expect the distribution of the remaining annual utility earnings to be 5 percent in Q2, 10 percent in Q3, and 50 percent in Q4.
-The distribution excludes any impact of the ERM, which decreased earnings 8 cents in the first quarter. - Our outlook for Avista Utilities and AEL&P assumes, among other variables, normal precipitation, temperatures, and other operating conditions.
+For 2023, we expect to be in the 90% customer/10% company sharing band, expected to reduce earnings by \$0.08 per diluted share.
+Primarily due to the impact of the ERM in 2023, we expect to be near the low end of the range for Avista Utilities and consolidated. - Our earnings for the first half of the year represent 45 percent of our forecast annual utility earnings.
+We expect the distribution of the remaining annual utility earnings to be approximately 5 percent in Q3 and 50 percent in Q4.
+The distribution excludes any impact of the ERM. - Our outlook for Avista Utilities and AEL&P assumes, among other variables, normal precipitation, temperatures, and other operating conditions.
+For Avista Utilities, our outlook expects lower than normal hydroelectric generation for the year.